Gogo's Crazy Bones

 Gogo's Crazy Bones (Stylized as gogo's CRAZY BONES, also referred to as Crazy Bones or Gogo's) are colorful plastic figurines that can be used to play many different games, similar to marbles and jacks.
 There were many series throughout their production.
 Each piece is a different character with a name and personality.
 They became a popular fad during the late 1990s.
-Crazy Bones were produced by PPI Worldwide and distributed by Spanish company Magic Box, Int. from 1996-2019.
+Crazy Bones were produced by PPI Worldwide and distributed by Spanish company Magic Box, Int. from 1996 to 2019.

 History

 Crazy Bones was inspired by a children's game played in Ancient Greece and Rome called 'Astragal' (Knucklebones), where children played a similar game using sheep's knucklebones.

 This ancient pastime is also known as Tabas.

 Games played are reminiscent of marbles and jacks.

 Crazy Bones is a modern version of this game, played with characters molded from plastic.
 There are hundreds of individual characters, each character having a unique face and name.
 Each series has a number of 'rare' pieces that are sought after by collectors and are sold on numerous websites for many times their original value.

 Crazy Bones was launched in the United States by Peter Gantner after witnessing the success of Barcelona-based GoGos in Spain, which had sold over 350 million packs from its inception in 1996 to 1997.

 Gantner formed Toy Craze in December 1997 with his brother David Gantner and businessman Scott Harris, and the company acquired the distribution rights in the US.

 Some sources indicate Bill Flaherty, who became President of Toy Craze, also founded the company.

 Gogos agreed to provide him with inventory with no upfront costs in return for 50% of all profits.

 This deal was later renegotiated, and the manufacturer was later paid a royalty of sales.

 A small company at the time of inception, Crazy Bones became a popular fad in the late 90s.
 The product was aggressively marketed to children, and promotional events took place in scout meetings, club groups, fairs, and shows, where free sample packs were distributed.